david8zhang/ds-blog/_posts/2020-11-08-Weekly-Review-7.md

 ## Losses

-- Didn't achieve the goal I set for last week, to complete the match logic
+- Didn't achieve the goal I set for last week, to complete the match logic implementation on Guild Manager v.2
-- Didn't exercise enough at all
+- Didn't exercise enough

 ## Opportunities